All Episodes

 We still got Boehner over there acting out.

-The media, I mean, they're playing with them, folks.
+Caving the media, I mean, they're playing with them, folks.

 They're just toying with them.

-The funding based on an agreement between Democrat and Republican appropriators last year would come with no strings attached.
+The funding, based on an agreement between Democrat and Republican appropriators last year, would come with no strings attached.

 So just to be clear, McConnell is completely throwing in the towel, even though the House could still try to come up with another bill that would defund Obama's illegal executive amnesty.

-Am I missing something here?
+If they're not, am I missing something here?

-McConnell's not running a rope-dope here.
+McConnell's not running a rope-a-dope here.

 Anyway, who didn't see this coming?

-Yesterday the story was the Democrats in the Senate were not happy.
+Yesterday, the story was the Democrats in the Senate were not happy.

 They were falling out.